15 Best Work From Home Jobs in 2023

 a physician working from home looking at an anatomy drawing online

-Work from home medical jobs, incredible as it may seem, are increasing, and this tendency shows no sign of receding.
+As incredible as it may seem, work-from-home medical jobs are increasing, and this tendency shows no sign of receding.

-And because younger generations are leaning more to work remotely than to sit at a desk in some office, online medical jobs will surely grow over time
+And because younger generations are more likely to work remotely than at a desk in an office, online medical jobs will surely grow over time

-While you can’t assist a surgeon online or write online prescriptions, some digital medical jobs are possible today thanks to the Internet:
+While you can’t assist a surgeon through Skype or write online prescriptions, some digital medical jobs are possible today thanks to the Internet:

-• Work from Home Medical Writing Jobs.
-Medical writers, editors, and illustrators require not only good writing skills but also specialized medical knowledge.
-Some nurses and physicians, after specializing in a particular field of medicine, transition from onsite and clinical work to medical writing.
+• Work-From-Home Medical Writing Jobs: Medical writers, editors, and illustrators require good writing skills and specialized medical knowledge.
+After specializing in a particular field of medicine, some nurses and physicians transition from onsite and clinical work to medical writing.
 (I have a nurse in my family, and in her recent years at the hospital, the main work she’s been doing is researching and writing at her desk.)
 Medical illustrators might come from an art background, having studied anatomy or medicine, or were ex-medical professionals with artistic skills.

-• Work from Home Medical Transcription Jobs.
-Medical transcriptionists need to be fast and accurate while transcribing, and having knowledge of medical terminology is a must.
+• Work-From-Home Medical Transcription Jobs: Medical transcriptionists must be fast and accurate while transcribing, and knowing medical terminology is a must.
 If you have some form of certification or experience in the medical field, as well as some transcription background, doors might open up to you.

-• Work from Home Nursing Jobs.
-Although the majority of nursing jobs are onsite, there are an increasing number of positions in telehealth (the process of giving health-related services through phone), such as nurse manager, nurse consultant, case manager, and telephone triage nurse.
+• Work-From-Home Nursing Jobs: Although most nursing jobs are onsite, there are an increasing number of positions in telehealth (the process of giving health-related services by phone), such as nurse manager, nurse consultant, case manager, and telephone triage nurse.

-Again, like many other type of work from home jobs, the best places to search for online medical jobs are:
+Again, like many other types of work-from-home jobs, the best places to search for online medical jobs are:

 11. Virtual Assistant